 - 1. The exceptions granted under this Article are without prejudice to the provisions on the maximum working time limit set out in Article 4 of Directive 2002/15/EC5. - 2.
-Slovakia is authorised to grant the following exception from the application of Article 6(1), (2) and (3), Article 7 and Article 8(2) of Regulation (EC) No 561/2006 in respect of drivers involved in the transport of goods: - (a) increase of the maximum permissible daily driving time up to 11 hours; - (b) increase of the maximum permissible weekly driving limit up to 60 hours; - (c) increase of the maximum fortnightly driving limit up to 96 hours; - (d) increase of the maximum driving period after which a break of 45 minutes is required up to five and half hours. - (e) reduction of the minimum permissible daily rest from 11 hours to 9 hour.
+Romania is authorised to grant the following exceptions from the application of Article 6(1), Article 7, and Article 8(2) and (6) of Regulation (EC) No 561/2006 in respect of drivers involved in transport of goods: - (a) increase of the maximum permissible daily driving time from 9 hours to 11 hours; - (b) increase of the maximum driving period after which a break of 45 minutes is required up to five and half hours. - (c) reduction of the minimum permissible daily rest from 11 hours to 9 hours; - (d) postponement of weekly rest periods so that each such period can be taken up to seven 24-hour period from the end of the previous weekly rest period.